jameswassinger/Articles/MECM/deploy-hp-bios-updates-using-mecm-and-powershell.md

-# Deploy HP BIOs Updates Using SCCM and PowerShell
+# Deploy HP BIOs Updates Using MECM and PowerShell

 Have you been tasked to apply bios upgrades to a large quantity of HP workstations?
 Well, here is a solution that may work for you.
 In this post, I will walk you through a method for deploying HP BIOS updates to HP workstations using SCCM and PowerShell.
 Excited?
 You should be 😊.